 Last Spring we held workshops (called Charrettes) with communities and other stakeholders in a number of locations in the National Park, including Strathard.
 Publicised widely, these were open to everyone to attend and were supported by a household questionnaire.
 Feedback highlighted some support for some new accommodation in the Aberfoyle area, particularly as this might help local businesses that were struggling.
 Any accommodation close to the village would help increase trade for shops, pubs and restaurants.
 We heard also that central areas of Aberfoyle also need improved to look better and be more inviting, as well as improving the risk of flooding amongst other points.

 The Charrette report identified two potential areas for self catering accommodation on land immediately to the east of Aberfoyle, however a subsequent detailed review of these sites ruled them out as unsuitable due to environmental sensitivities.
-The basis for recommendations in this report for visitor development or improvements is outlined in an appendix to this report.
-Following discussion with Strathard Community Council other opportunities were explored, having previously invited landowners across the Park to suggest potential alternative sites before the charrettes.
+The basis for recommendations in this report for visitor development or improvements is outlined in this report Appendix D. Following discussion with Strathard Community Council other opportunities were explored, having previously invited landowners across the Park to suggest potential alternative sites before the charrettes.
 We concluded that there is not much land in or close to Aberfoyle that has a good outlook (without being too visible!), that is free of flood risk and is accessible.
 However, the site we are suggesting in the Main Issues Report at Braeval (land owned by the Forestry Commission) borders the golf course, can be directly accessed from the A81 and also via the Rob Roy Way from Aberfoyle.
 It’s also located within a woodland setting that could screen new development.
 It does however include small watercourses that runs into Lake of Menteith which is a Site of Special Scientific Interest so this will need to be very carefully assessed.

 To be clear, this proposal identifies a larger area than would likely to be required for 40-50 lodges.
 If it is decided to continue this proposal then further investigation into the potential scale, design and services would need to be undertaken before a further consultation in Spring next year.
 The number of units suggested reflects the potential market demand and number for a viable development.